 It's best to seek immediate medical attention if you experience anything out of the normal, from your typical migraine attacks like:

 Stress is always considered a trigger for migraines, so make all effort to stay away from stressful situations where humanly possible.

-Your lifestyle can definitely effect the occurrence of your migraines.
+Your lifestyle choices can definitely effect the occurrence of your migraine attacks.
 Exercise regularly, get plenty of rest, stay well hydrated and enjoy yourself as often as you can.